 Why do they ask?
 Because you are not allowed to use FBA for Walmart orders.
 Heavy reliance on Amazon’s fulfillment services may make your business unattractive to Walmart, as you might not be able to make deliveries on your own.

-To the relief of many sellers, Walmart has just begun offering its own fulfillment program, Walmart Fulfillment Services (WFS).
+To the relief of many sellers, Walmart began offering its own fulfillment program in 2020, Walmart Fulfillment Services (WFS).
 This is very similar to FBA, covering fulfillment and customer service.
 It also automatically qualifies you for TwoDay Delivery.

 However, even current Walmart sellers must apply to use WFS.
 If you are not a current Walmart seller, you can apply to start as a WFS seller from day one here.